quarcs-lab/nb-open/README.md

 # nb-open
-Jupyter notebook to explore and learn
+Jupyter notebooks to explore and learn